-Hand in hand, we the people of Park Slope United Methodist Church celebrate love in its infinite variety as being a gift

 In 1997, after serving as pastor of PSUMC for 25 years, Rev. Schaef announced his retirement.
 The church garden was named “The Schaef Earth Garden” in honor of him and his wife, Nancy E. K. Schaef.
 The congregation then faced a challenging transition to new pastoral leadership.

 Rev. Elizabeth Braddon was appointed as Pastor in July of 1997.
 Under her leadership, PSUMC continued its strong involvement in social justice issues and nurtured new areas of growth in the church’s programming.
 The Reconciling Committee became very active, sending a delegation of representatives to the quadrennial General Conference of the United Methodist Church to try and change church rules regarding the role of the LGBT community in the church.
-After a period of discernment, the church adopted its present Wedding and Holy Union Policy.
+After a period of discernment, the church adopted its Wedding and Holy Union Policy.

-This period was also one of strengthening ministries with children and youth.
+This period was one of strengthening ministries with children and youth.
 A strong Youth Group formed, and a children’s choir, the Beautiful City Singers was added.
-This meant an expansion of staff, adding a part time Youth Worker and Sunday School Director.
 The creative arts became a crucial part of the fabric of PSUMC and frequent art installations graced the sanctuary.

 Following the attacks of 9/11, PSUMC helped form the Coney Island Avenue Project to advocate on behalf of South Asian immigrants who were hurt by bias attack and discriminatory policies that arose in the post-9/11 climate.

-In July of 2004 Rev. Braddon left PSUMC to pastor a new congregation.
-Rev. Herb Miller was then appointed by the Bishop served at PSUMC until 2018.
+Rev. Herb Miller was appointed in 2004 and served at PSUMC until 2018.
 Under Rev. Herb's leadership, our popular Sunday Dinner Program got under way, we provided support to Occupy Wall Street, developed our Stephen Ministry team, added Taize Worship, and continued to grow our reconciling ministries.